playcanvas/blog/_posts/2022-11-09-porting-unreal-scenes-to-browser-with-playcanvas-developer-spotlight-with-leonidas-maliokas.markdown

 [Presentation Slides](/assets/media/Porting-Unreal-to-the-Browser-with-PlayCanvas-Developer-Spotlight-with-Leonidas-Maliokas-Slides.pdf)

 ### Hi Leonidas, welcome to Developer Spotlight!
-Tell us about yourself and your studio!
+Tell us about yourself and your studio.

 Hey, I’m Leonidas from Solar Games (formerly known as Pirron 1)!
 I’ve been working with interactive 3D websites since 2012.
 I used to work as a civil engineer before turning my hobby and passion for gamedev into a full time job using PlayCanvas.